 4. Get a cloud cert if targeting platform-specific roles

 Don't spend thousands on certifications hoping they'll get you hired.
-Spend that time building things that demonstrate you can actually do the work.
+Spend that time building things that demonstrate you can do the work.

 The best certification is a deployed project that works.